-How to free space in Google Docs trash via PC
+How to open trash bin in Google Docs via PC

-- Open your Google Drive account and click on the three vertical lines on the left side of Google Docs main page.
+- To open your Google Drive account and click on the three vertical lines on the left side of Google Docs main page.

-How to free space in Google Docs trash via mobile device
+How to access Google Docs trash via mobile device

 - Tap on the three horizontal lines in the top left corner

-- If you need to permanently delete a file, simply select the three vertical dots and tap on Delete forever.
+- If you need to delete a file permanently, select the three vertical dots and tap on Delete forever.
 You can also recover a file here using the Restore button.

-Unfortunately, it is not possible to empty the entire trash at once, as it is possible on a desktop.
+It is impossible to empty the entire trash at once, as on a desktop.
 You can only permanently delete files manually one by one if you do not have access to a PC or laptop at the time.
 Note that this guide will work the same for iOS and Android devices.